LetMeR00t/pyCheckpoint-API/docsrc/index.rst

 """"""""""""""""""
 .. code-block:: python

-   from pycheckpoint_api.firewallManagement import FirewallManagement from pprint import pprint
+   from pycheckpoint_api.management import Management from pprint import pprint

    # Please note that, as it's an example, we enabled the SSL verify to False to avoid having SSL certificate issues.
    # However, it's highly recommanded to use certificates with know certificate authorities.
    # If you want to use an API key instead, remove the 'user' and 'password' fields and use the 'api_key' field.
-   with FirewallManagement(
+   with Management(
       hostname='HOSTNAME',
       port='PORT',
       user='USER',